xzhangfordham/CISTutorials/unixTutorialOne.md

 As you can see, in the **cs1** directory (and in all other directories), there are two special directories called "." and ".."

 In UNIX, "." means the current directory, so typing
-% **cd .** (NOTE: there is a space between cd and the dot)
+% **cd .** (NOTE: there is a space between **cd** and the dot)

 means stay where you are (the cs1 directory).
 This may not seem very useful at first, but using "." as the name of the current directory will save a lot of typing, as we shall see later in the tutorial.

+".." means the parent of the current directory, so typing
+% **cd ..**

+will take you one directory up the hierarchy (back to your home directory).
+Try it now.

+Note: typing **cd** with no argument always returns you to your home directory.
+This is very useful if you are lost in the file system.

+## 1.5 Pathnames
+### pwd (print working directory)
+Pathnames enable you to work out where you are in relation to the whole file-system.
+For example, to find out the absolute pathname of your home-directory, type cd to get back to your home-directory and then type
+% **pwd**

+The full pathname will look something like this -

+**/home/students/ffeng/cs1**

+which means that ffeng (suppose your acount id is ffeng) is in the directory students (the group directory),which is located under directory home.

+Note:
+**/home/students/ffeng/cs1**

+can be shortened to

+**~ffeng/cs1**

+i.e., the cs1 subdirectory located under the home directory of user ffeng.

+### Exercise 1b
+Use the commands **ls**, **pwd** and **cd** to explore the file system.
+(Remember, if you get lost, type **cd** by itself to return to your home-directory)